milessabin/shapeless/README.md

 will find the [release notes][relnotes] and [migration guide][migration] useful.

 shapeless is part of the [typelevel][] family of projects along with [Scalaz][scalaz] and [Spire][spire].
 It is an Open Source project under the Apache License v2, hosted on [github][source].
-Binary artefacts are published to the [Sonatype OSS Repository Hosting service][sonatype] and synced to Maven Central.
+Binary artifacts are published to the [Sonatype OSS Repository Hosting service][sonatype] and synced to Maven Central.

 There is a [mailing list][group] for discussion around generic programming in Scala in general and shapeless in